7 Reasons Why Adding Good Visuals in Your Presentations Drives Engagement

 4. Relevant illustrations increase audience attention and memory

-Once you’ve succeeded with getting your audience’s attention, you need to ensure they remember the content you presented on.
-I’m guessing engagement for the sake of engagement does not correspond to your KPI.
-According to HubSpot, pairing a relevant image to information helps us retain 65% of the information three days later, compared to the 10% we retain without the help of an image.
+Pairing a relevant image to information helps us retain 65% of the information three days later, compared to the 10% we retain without the help of an image (Brain Rules).
 Hence, incorporating relevant illustrations can help to build a more memorable presentation.

-Reflect on what great presenters do best – they make you feel emotional about what they are presenting even if you have little knowledge on the topic.
-The likes of Steve Jobs have found the fundamental secret to captivating their audience - emotional connection.
-Once you evoke an emotional connection, you get to hold audience attention and interest for a longer period of time and derive better impact from your engagement.
+Reflect on what great presenters do best – they make you feel emotional about what they are presenting even if you have little knowledge of the topic.
+The likes of Steve Jobs have found the fundamental secret to captivating their audience—emotional connection.
+Once you evoke an emotional connection, you get to hold the audience's attention and interest for a longer period and derive a better impact from your engagement.

 Secondly, images can convey more cues than words.
-This is because images are able to capture complex and abstract concepts like emotions and colour, and convey them effectively to audience.
-These additional cues are able to evoke a deeper connection from the audience, making their engagement more rewarding, both for them and for you.
+This is because images can capture complex and abstract concepts like emotions and color, and convey them effectively to the audience.
+These additional cues can evoke a deeper connection from the audience, making their engagement more rewarding, both for them and for you.

 6. Images make audience engagement more inclusive